8 dead in shooting at rail yard serving Silicon Valley

 SAN JOSE, Calif.
-(AP) — An employee opened fire Wednesday at a California rail yard serving Silicon Valley, killing eight people.
-The suspect was also dead, authorities said.
+(AP) — An employee opened fire Wednesday at a California rail yard serving Silicon Valley, killing eight people before ending his own life, authorities said.

-Santa Clara County Sheriff Laurie Smith said it was “undetermined” how the shooter died.
+The attacker was identified as 57-year-old Sam Cassidy, according to two law enforcement officials.
+Investigators offered no immediate word on a possible motive.

-The shooting took place around 6:30 a.m. at a light rail facility in San Jose next door to the sheriff’s department and across a freeway from the airport.
-The facility is a transit control center that stores trains and has a maintenance yard.
+The shooting took place around 6:30 a.m. at a light rail facility that includes a transit-control center, parking for trains and a maintenance yard.

-Davis said the attack resulted in “multiple major injuries.”
-He did not know the type of weapon used or whether the gunfire happened indoors or outdoors.
+Sheriff's spokesman Deputy Russell Davis said the attack also resulted in “multiple major injuries.”
+He did not know the type of weapon used.
 He said the victims included VTA employees.
 Authorities did not release any of the victims' names.

+Victims' grief-stricken families sat huddled together, holding hands and crying, after learning they had lost a loved one, Rosen told reporters, describing the scene inside a county building.

+“They’re just sitting and holding hands and crying,” Rosen said.
+“It’s terrible.
+It’s awful.
+It’s raw.
+People are learning they lost their husband, their son, their brother.”
+He said about 100 people were inside the family reunification center.

-Police vehicles and orange crime-scene tape blocked off the area where the shooting happened, and reporters were kept at a distance The rail yard is in the city’s administrative neighborhood, near the sheriff's office and city and county offices.
+Police vehicles and orange crime-scene tape blocked off the area, and reporters were kept at a distance The rail yard is in the city’s administrative neighborhood, near the sheriff's office and city and county offices.

 Bomb squads were searching the rail complex after receiving information about possible explosive devices inside the building, Davis said.